Is Grinding a Tree Stump Better Than Removing It?

 Can I plant a new tree where the previous one was?

 Of course, there are solutions if you genuinely cannot bear to see that area of your yard devoid of vegetation.
-To begin, rather than starting with a stump grinder, you should try removing the stump entirely.
-The soil's acidity must also be brought back up.
+Rather than starting with a stump grinder, you should try removing the stump entirely.
+The soil’s acidity must also be brought back up.
 To accomplish this, you should have your soil tested.
 A local university or research centre should be able to assist you with that.
-They'll next give you detailed instructions on how to amend your soil in anticipation of the new tree.
+They’ll next give you detailed instructions on how to amend your soil in anticipation of the new tree.

 However, this may be time-consuming and costly.
 That’s why it’s common advice to move the new tree to a different spot in the yard.